 When you bring a puppy home, you start with a blank slate.
 That means you have the tremendous responsibility to form your cute ball of fluff into a well-mannered dog.
 Use DogsBestLife.com’s Puppy Training 101 guide to prepare your dog for success.

 The first thing you need to know or remember is puppies — and dogs — are a lot of work.
+Puppies have a lot of energy and require supervision to help them learn to behave.

 “Don’t just go based on how cute they are,” she says.
 “You need to be honest with yourself and decide whether you are more active or sedentary and get a dog that will work with your lifestyle.
 You don’t want a dog who has behavioral issues because they aren’t getting the exercise they need.”